ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

-todo:update maritime support email address todo how many crons we have todo add faq and terms and conditions pages todo:when change language in mobile nothing happens
+todo:update maritime support email address todo how many crons we have todo add faq and terms and conditions pages todo:when change language in mobile nothing happens:done but only homepage translated for now
-todo: translate contact page and hidearabic language on menu todo  add ticket to wallet
+todo: translate contact page and hide arabic language on menu todo  add ticket to wallet todo:add ferry map live todo:flexible dates could show routes in past! you can show prices but greyed maybe in the past todo when token expires, and i was logged in i click my booking it shows no booking while i have but i should reconnect, so maybe one token expired should redirect to login page automatically or say seesion expired or something instead of showing connected but in reality not todo:for customer that have cancelled reservation, try to bring them back if they do not yet reserve or had a booking by promotional email mayb or alert, that they could subscribe we can send email to subscribe to a specific route etc quickly todo how intergrate real live map

 todo search this route hsould go to that specific route, but i see the saved on home page search route instead:done